starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_core.md

 <div data-ref="foo"></div>
 ```

-Makes an element available in the `ctx._dsPlugins.refs` object.
-This is useful for accessing elements in the DOM.
-Can be accessed in scripts via `#(foo)`.
+Makes an element available as a signal in the store.

 ## Preprocessor Plugins